mik-laj/discovery-api/gen_data/release_notes_md/iam_docs_release_notes.md

 **FEATURE:**

-Cloud IAM Conditions now supports [ forwarding rule attributes ](https://cloud.google.com/iam/docs/conditions-attribute-reference#forwarding- rule) , currently in beta.
+IAM Conditions now supports [ forwarding rule attributes ](https://cloud.google.com/iam/docs/conditions-attribute-reference#forwarding- rule) , currently in beta.
 You can use these attributes to specify the types of [ forwarding rules ](https://cloud.google.com/load-